AIPI540/AIPI540-Deep-Learning-Applications/0_infra_setup/Azure_quickstart.md

 ### Option 1: Work in VSCode connected to your VM
 One of the nice things about Azure is that if you are a VS Code user, you can use your VS Code on your computer and remote connect via SSH to your VM to develop and run code on your VM, through your VS Code interface on your computer.

 To develop on your VM using VS Code, follow the [Remote development over SSH tutorial](https://code.visualstudio.com/docs/remote/ssh-tutorial).
+Additionally, watch the [tutorial video](https://learning.oreilly.com/videos/azure-remote-compute/50126VIDEOPAIML/) on how to connect your Azure VM up to VSCode by Microsoft's Alfredo Deza (Duke students use your Duke credentials to log into O'Reilly).

 **If you chose to work using the VM, be aware that you will be charged credits for the time your VM is running - regarless of whether you are training a model or just developing.**